 An expert in canine nutrition will help you evaluate the recipes that you're making for your dog to ensure they are nutritionally balanced for Fido's unique needs.
 They will likely recommend adding different supplements or multi-vitamins to each recipe based on the nutrients that are naturally included in the ingredients.

 Vitamins and supplements are an expensive piece of the real cost of homemade dog food.
 Typically, I budget $0.25-$0.50 per day, depending on the number of supplements needed.
 This cost will vary greatly depending on your dog's needs.

 Now, we need to total up all of these individual costs.
 If you do the math, the cost of feeding a large dog would be $2.00-$2.50 per serving.
 If you have a medium-sized breed, that cost would drop to $1.00-$1.25 per serving.
 And, of course, a meal for a small breed would cost just cents per serving.

 Comparing this cost with cheap commercial kibble that costs less than $0.25 per serving seems like a huge expense.
-However, if you compare this cost with the cost per serving of a high-quality commercial dog food, you'll see that it is roughly the same.
-If you look at the cost of commercial fresh dog food options, the cost for the commercial products are often much higher than the estimate that I've given here.
+However, if you compare this cost with the cost per serving of high-quality commercial dog food, you'll see that it is roughly the same.
+If you look at the cost of commercial fresh dog food options, the cost for the commercial products is often much higher than the estimate that I've given here.